lisa-butler/My-Dive-Log/README.md

 The login functionality at the top of the screen was appearing twice on the home page, i discovered this was due to a duplicate of the index.html document existing after i merged the branch i was working on to the main.
 Deleting this extra file fixed the issue.

 The delete function was redirecting back to the log but wasnt removing the dive that was supposed to be deleted.
-This was remedied by taking the delet function out of the delete.html and putting it next to the dive on the log page.
+This was remedied by taking the delete function out of the delete.html and putting it next to the dive on the log page.

 After merging the two branches i spent several hours trying to work out why i wasnt redirected to logged_out.html when i clicked logout but was instead redirected back to the home page.
 Ultimately i ended up looking through the setting.py from before the merge and found two lines that were now in my settings.py that werent there before i merged the files, when logout was redirecting as desired.
 The lines were LOGIN = '/' and LOGOUT = '/', these were an override that directed the user back to the home page when login/logout was clicked.
 After deleting them the app performed as desired.

 There was an interesting bug that meant when i filled in a dive log form and clicked log my dive, the form would refresh but the page would not redirect, the dive was logged when i manually navigated to my logged dives.
 This was solved with some expert help from my mentor.

+I spent a lot of time trying to work out how to give group permissions initially, so that i could assign permissions to diving officers for viewing others dives and editing members details.
+I ultimately decided to use 'is_staff' as a way to dictate who had access to the diving officer page.
+If i was doing this again and had more time to spare, i would further investigate this.

 There are hopefully no bugs present in the application now, if you happen to come across any, please email me at l.butler1993@gmail.com.

 ------------------------------------------------------------------
 ## Deployment